Red list laundrette: how to avoid hotel quarantine legally and responsibly

 Aren’t British visitors banned from the US?

 It works like this.
 Go to Mexico (this would be against Foreign Office advice) and spend two weeks there.
 That launders your UK status.
 Then go to the US for at least 10 days.
 That launders your Mexican status.
+A fully vaccinated traveller will be able to return to the UK without quarantine.

 Do I have to spend the full 10 days in the third country?